Howtoo Logo

 Step 4: Install the new air filter

-• Place the new engine air filter into the housing the same way the old one came out.
+• Place the new filter into the airbox in the same direction as the old one.

-• Make sure it sits flat and seals all the way around.
+• Make sure the filter edge seats fully in the groove all the way around.

 Step 6: Final check

-• Confirm the air box is fully closed and sealed.
+• Confirm the airbox is fully closed and latched.

-• Start the engine and listen for any unusual air leaks or whistling.
+• Start the engine and listen for any unusual hissing or whistling.

 ✅ After Repair